iljaiwas/CocoaButter/ReadMe.md

 #Motivation

 - I'm not a ruby programmer, nor do I want to become one just for the sake of fixing my build system.
-- I want to reduce the number of dependencies of my project's build chain (ruby, gem, pod specs, additional subprojects, etc.).
+- I want to reduce the number of dependencies and complexity of my project's build chain (ruby, gem, pod specs, additional workspaces or frameworks, build phases, etc.).
 - I'm aware that such a simple system doesn't fit everyone's needs.
-If you have more complex needs, please look somewhere [else](https://cocoapods.org).
+If you have more complex needs, please look [here](https://cocoapods.org) or here [here](https://github.com/Carthage/Carthage).

 #Project status